IowaDave/ATtiny_Soil_Sentinel/_posts/2022-07-02-learning-to-blog.md

 <hr>

 ###### [Github Pages](https://pages.github.com/)
 Remember that you can create files and folders directly in the Github web client, if you prefer.
+Fair warning: it can take Github Pages up to ten minutes to display a web rendition of a text file that you edit and commit in the Github web editor.

 It's interesting to me that Github says, &ldquo;You get one site per GitHub account and organization, and unlimited project sites.&rdquo; Yet, they tell you only about building the "one" site for your account's user name.

+Of course, that is why I wrote this blog post: to demonstrate that project repos can host blogs also.

 <hr>